Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 </div>

-This is just noise that will hurt weaken our model, so we remove the top and bottom 1% from the tails of feature 3. **“Winsorize”** feature 3.
+This many outliers will weaken our model, so we remove the top and bottom percentiles from feature 3.
+This is known as **Winsorization**.

 ``` r
 library(dplyr)